leedauphinee/react-fast-prefetch/README.md

 # react-fast-prefetch

-Prefetch data in your react apps before your components renders.
+Start prefetching data in your react apps before your components renders.

 ```
 yarn add react-fast-prefetch